andreaxwa/Intro-to-IT-Project/The Presentation.md

 Script: The result will be a decrease in carbon emissions for the RMIT community, since it can encourage RMIT students to adopt more sustainable behaviours.
 Increased awareness by giving tips can lead to a cultural change toward greener practices, which might then spread to other aspects of their lives and beyond.
 Furthermore, the application can act as a model for other academic institutions to emulate and possibly pave the way for a more sustainable future for all.
 Students can now use the tool to build a community where people with the same passion can share tips and advice as well as collaborate to reduce carbon footprint.
 Lastly, the project could also attract a large number of users due to its wide compatibility and convenience because it will be available on web, iOS and Android.

 # Conclusion
+by providing a set of comprehensive set of features, **RMITGreen** is a transformative solution that can help individuals and organizations to strive towards a more sustainable future.

 # Potential questions:
 We planned to calculate the GHG emissions by calling an API from Swagger.
 We decided to use cloud services because of its advantages in terms of time, money, effort, human resources, etc. Moreover, if our system works well and we want to expand it outside RMIT, we can upgrade the system with ease using cloud.